Call-for-Code/Embrace-Diverse-Representation/README.md

 ### Hills (who, what, and wow)

-1. A media content editor (e.g., audio, gaming, movies, tv, comics, news, publications) can incorporate bias detection and remediation into their creative process to reduce racial bias and improve representation to [Gen Z][<vw: why Gen Z only?Could this be more broadly applicable to all media consumers?]media consumers.
+1. A media content editor (e.g., audio, gaming, movies, tv, comics, news, publications) can incorporate bias detection and remediation into their creative process to reduce racial bias and improve representation to Gen Z.

-2. A media consumer can track the quantity and bias in their consumption of content from [Black][<vw: “Black” is changed to “black” above; let’s be consistent]creators or about Black people in an easy interface.
+2. A media consumer can track the quantity and bias in their consumption of content from Black creators or about Black people in an easy interface.

 3. A social media user can understand the historical and societal context of racial bias and cultural appropriation reflected in their posts in real time.